sonota/apache-spark-docs-ja/docs_ja/sql-programming-guide.md

 // The inferred schema can be visualized using the printSchema() method. people.printSchema()
 // root
-//  |-- age: integer (nullable = true)
+//  |-- age: long (nullable = true)
 //  |-- name: string (nullable = true)

-// Register this DataFrame as a table. people.registerTempTable("people")
+// Creates a temporary view using the DataFrame people.createOrReplaceTempView("people")

 // SQL statements can be run by using the sql methods provided by sqlContext. val teenagers = sqlContext.sql("SELECT name FROM people WHERE age >= 13 AND age <= 19")